 Missing out on Orlando's beautiful downtown core, though, would be a shame.
 Quiet tree-lined streets, boutique shops, eclectic galleries, and award-winning restaurants reward those willing to take a break from the busier (and much louder) amusements.

-It’s impossible to get bored in Miami.
-Famed for its pastel-hued Art Deco buildings that line Ocean Drive and the always-packed sand at South Beach.
-Miami draws visitors from around the globe.
+It's impossible to get bored in Miami.
+Famed for its pastel-hued Art Deco buildings that line Ocean Drive and the always-packed sand at Miami's best beaches like, South Beach, the city draws visitors from around the globe.